hanhanhanz/urlgrepper/README.md

   -o string
         output result to a file
   -t int
-        goroutine number to be utilized (kinda like thread) (default 10) -tx string
+        goroutine number to be utilized (kinda like thread) -tx string
-        specify extact domain if it is different with source URL requested -u string
+        specify extract domain if it is different with source URL requested -u string
         single source where url will be taken
   -ul string
         source where url will be taken in a file
+  -v    enable verbose mode
   -x string
         xtension to extract (only work for URL mode)

 ```